thegamecracks/dum-dum-irc/README.md

 ## TLS Encryption

-Currently, servers are required to provide an X.509 certificate and private key in order to encrypt their connections.
-Assuming you have OpenSSL installed, you can do the following to generate a private key and self-signed certificate in one file:
+Independent of the Dumdum protocol, `dumdum-server` can use SSL certificates to encrypt connections.
+For example, if you want to use a self-signed certificate and private key, you can install OpenSSL and run the following command:

 ```sh
 openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout cert.pem